 That’s great that it went so well for you!
 You’re using your flat in Sanremo at the moment as a holiday home – how are you organising things in terms of maintenance and so on when you’re not there?

 It was part of our criteria that the building itself had to be in very, very good condition.
-We did major refurbishing on our house in Bath and I will never do it again.
-Not a chance in hell!
-This is somewhere we were popping out every now and then, so I said the fabric of the building has to be in good condition and we have to live in a place where they pay a proper fee towards the maintenance and we want to live with people who care about it being maintained.
-We pay about €300 per month, which is a lot of money, but I don’t want to be dealing with ceilings falling in and all kinds of stuff.
+We did major refurbishing on our house in Bath and I will never do it again!
+This is somewhere we were popping out every now and then, so I said the fabric of the building had to be in good condition and we have to live in a place where we all pay a proper fee towards the maintenance and we want to live with people who care about it being maintained.
+We pay about €300 per month, which is a lot of money, but I don’t want to be dealing with ceilings falling in.

 And what are your plans for the future?

-Our family plan is, if everything goes well, to retire to Italy, perhaps in five to seven years.
+Our plan is, if everything goes well, to retire to Italy, perhaps in five to seven years.
 We have absolutely, not a shadow of a doubt that if we do sell this home and move on to a new one in Italy, Anastasiya will be the person to call.
-And when we come to look for our proper home, that will 100% be Anastasiya if it’s in her area.
-Our little holiday home isn’t really an investment that we will make lots of money out of it.
-We might not sell it – I’ve got nieces that can go there for a month here and there, so we don’t have to worry about it
+And when we come to look for our main home, that will 100% be Anastasiya if it’s in her area.
+Our little holiday home isn’t really an investment that we will make lots of money out of it, we may not sell it – I’ve got nieces that can go there for a month here and there, so we don’t have to worry about it being used!

 What tips would you give to anyone thinking of following in your footsteps and buying a home out in Italy?

-Firstly, have a really good think about what you might want before.
-I don’t understand people who want something in a country they’ve never looked before.!
+Firstly, have a really good think about what you might want beforehand.
+I don’t understand people who want to live in a country/place that they’ve never looked before!
 Go and visit a few times and make sure it hits the basic criteria.
 In fact, you lose a lot of time if you don’t know the basic criteria at the starting point, so make sure you decide on that and know it well.

 To have somebody that could just get us through the Italian system, like it was a breeze and we were having a lovely couple of hours, was just great.

 Secondly, remember that you’re not buying in the UK.
 I think, culturally and everywhere you go around the world, people do things differently.
-I don’t think Italy is complicated, it’s just different the way they do everything.
+I don’t think Italy is complicated, it’s just different in the way they do everything.
 The whole process is different.
-We didn’t realize it was going to be different as it was.
 We could never have navigated through the tax situation.
-To have somebody that could just get us through it, like it was a breeze and we were having a lovely couple of hours, was just great.
+To had somebody that could just get us through it like a breeze.
 We couldn’t have done that on our own.
-To be honest, if we started it on our own and hadn’t put an offer, we would have given up and left it for a few years because we didn’t speak the language, it was too hard.
-We didn’t need to because you did it for us.
+To be honest, if we started it on our own, we would have given up and left it for a few years because we didn’t speak the language, it was too hard.
+We didn’t need to stop our search because you did it for us.
 It was just a dream, it was lovely.
 We’re very grateful to Anastasiya and Diana – you have all been absolutely amazing and we love our little jewel.
 We would highly recommend you all to anyone searching for a property abroad, you should be proud of the services that you offer, thank you!